style-it-themes/discord-inspired-bits-dark/README.md

 No more burning your retinas on the white areas and no more squinting to try see dark/light emoji on chat area, autocompleter, or emoji picker.

+# NEWS 25/04/2019: After recent Discord updates, I have decided to discontinue support for this style.

 ## Sites Covered

 | Site Name                                           | Partial              | Full                 |